ZocoLini/cuqdyn-c/README.md

 - `mpi`: Builds the project to execute the sequential solver in parallel using MPI.
 - `mpi2`: Builds the project to only include the MPI and OpenMP defined in sacess-library.

-After this, running `test.sh` is a good way to know if the cuqdyn library works as expected.
+After this, running `scripts/test.sh` is a good way to know if the cuqdyn library works as expected.

 ## Using the CLI

-After building using the `build.sh` script, you can execute this command to run the CLI with example config and data files like this:
+After building using the `scripts/build.sh` script, you can execute this command to run the CLI with example config and data files like this:

 ```bash